-- A. Any student or employee wishing to distribute (as defined in this policy) nonschool-sponsored material must first submit for approval a copy of the material to the principal at least a week in advance of desired distribution time, together with the following information: - 1.
+- A. Any student or employee wishing to distribute (as defined in this policy) nonschool-sponsored material must first submit for approval a copy of the material to the principal at least 24 hours in advance of desired distribution time, together with the following information: - 1.
 Name and phone number of the person submitting the request and, if a student, the room number of his or her first-period class. - 2.
 Date(s) and time(s) of day intended for distribution. - 3.
 Location where material will be distributed. - 4.
-If material is intended for students, the grade(s) of students to whom the distribution is intended. - B. Within five school days, the principal will review the request and render a decision.
-In the event that permission to distribute the material is denied or limited, the person submitting the request should be informed in writing of the reasons for the denial or limitation. - C. If the person submitting the request does not receive a response within the designated time, the person shall contact the office to verify that the lack of response was not due to an inability to locate the person. - D. If the person is dissatisfied with the decision of the principal, the person may submit a written request for appeal to the superintendent.
-If the person does not receive a response within five (5) school days (not counting Saturdays, Sundays, and holidays) of submitting the appeal, the person shall contact the office of the superintendent to verify that the lack of response is not due to an inability to locate the person.
+If intended for students, the grade(s) of students to whom the distribution is intended. - B. Within one school day, the principal will review the request and render a decision.
+In the event that permission to distribute the material is denied or limited, the person submitting the request should be informed in writing of the reasons for the denial or limitation. - C. If the person submitting the request does not receive a response within one school day, the person shall contact the office to verify that the lack of response was not due to an inability to locate the person.

-E. Permission or denial of permission to distribute material does not imply approval or disapproval of its contents by either the school, the administration of the school, the school board, or the individual reviewing the material submitted.
+- D. If the person is dissatisfied with the decision of the principal, the person may submit a written request for appeal to the executive director.
+If the person does not receive a response within three (3) school days (not counting Saturdays, Sundays, and holidays) of submitting the appeal, the person shall contact the office of the Executive director to verify that the lack of response is not due to an inability to locate the person. - E. Permission or denial of permission to distribute material does not imply approval or disapproval of its contents by either the school, the administration of the school, the governing board, or the individual reviewing the material submitted.